Product Management for Health and Nutrition

 Management Approach

-The Company complies and refers to announcements from the Ministry of Public Health on nutritional and health standards to develop products for good health along with setting criteria for food and beverages considered health products, which are divided into 4 categories:
+The Company complies with and refers to the Ministry of Public Health announcements relating to nutritional and health standards to develop health promoting products in addition to determining food and beverage criteria classified as health products.
+4 categories of products mentioned are as follows:

-Products that are certified or pass the criteria for “Healthier Choice” or Thai Healthier Logo certified by the Institute of Nutrition, Mahidol University
+Products certified or fulfilling the criteria for “Healthier Choice” or Thai Healthier Logo certified by the Institute of Nutrition, Mahidol University

 Foods that have an increased or decreased nutrition or without nutrients according to the law or standards, e.g., according to the announcement of the Ministry of Public Health (No. 182) B.E.
 2541 (1998)